Blog

 Learn how to ship frozen breast milk

 Can you ship breast milk?
 Yes!
 Whether you are a new mother who is breastfeeding or you are a lactating surrogate who is preparing to ship breast milk to intended parents, you may be wondering how to ship breast milk.
 Working moms traveling for business may also find it beneficial to ship their milk home.
 No matter your reasons for wanting to ship breast milk, our team can help.
-We put together a comprehensive guide on how to mail breast milk effectively and safely, including some important do’s and don’ts on mailing breast milk.
+We put together a comprehensive guide on how to mail breast milk effectively and safely, including some important do’s and don’ts on mailing breast milk, ensuring your milk arrives in the best condition while you focus on how to maintain and increase milk supply.

 Steps to Shipping Breast Milk